brianpr-pr/Assessment-Task/README.md

 Provide a link to the GitHub repository containing your solution (or a ZIP file with the project).

 Include a brief explanation of your approach, including any challenges faced or improvements you would add in the future.

-Challenges:

-Which way to manage the creation of a new task, using the innnerHTML property or creating the elements and what is the tradeoff.

-How to handle the delete task button and the ids that should be linked to the tasks.

-Style:

-Add copyright in the footer.

-Add animations.

-Make the input box responsive or change it for textarea element.